5 High-Priority Estate Planning Situations

 stakes are especially high if you find yourself in one or more of these

-Too many people die without an
+Many people have the audacity to die without an estate

-with some form of dementia or Alzheimer’s, the majority of whom are over the age
+are living with some form of dementia or Alzheimer’s,

-you, who will be in charge of making financial
+mind before your body fails you, who will be in charge of making financial

-an assisted living facility or receive
+an assisted living facility or receive in-home nursing?

-distribution of your assets according to your wishes at your death.
+orderly distribution of your assets according to your wishes at your death.

-Most people avoid estate planning, perhaps because they
+Most people avoid estate planning, perhaps, because they

 legally valid estate plan.
 As an attorney who specializes in this area, I

-understand that – but if you are like one of the five types of individuals
+understand that, but if you are like one of the five types of individuals

-1. You Are in a Second+ Marriage
+1. Individuals in a Second+ Marriage

 If you have children of a prior marriage and are lucky

 to fall in love again and remarry, you should consider estate planning.
+In

-laws.
-Without proper planning, at your death your new spouse and children will likely share in your
+without proper planning, your new spouse and children will likely share in your

-assets and may disagree about which assets to which each is entitled.
-Or, at your
+assets and may disagree about which assets each is entitled; and, at your

-incapacity, a fight may ensue over who has legal authority
+incapacity, a fight may ensue over who has legal authority to make medical or

 If your intentions are not spelled out clearly or